 If you’ve got the money and you want a winter tent you can rely on, then you won’t be disappointed by this range.
 Personally I’d go for the Hilleberg over the Access 1.
 But if you’re looking for a well-constructed, lightweight, durable, 2-person or 3-person winter tent you’ll struggle to find a better balance of features than the Access 2 or 3.

 Pros - multiple sizes to choose from, solid build, very lightweight

 Cons - Bit pricey, some reports of light condensation

-This is a very durable little number.
+This is a very durable four-season tent for the money.
 It’s great in snow, rain and wind.
 It’s also very roomy compared to most 2-person tents.
 Super-easy to put up and it’s got a fantastic little gear loft.
 There’s a lot to love about this tent and when you consider the price tag, it’s great value for money.